ImageMagick v6 Examples --

 One simple type of framing is to create a fancy frame, or shaped image into which you can place your image, under the frame.

 For example here we generate a simple frame slightly larger than our image with a fancy shaped hole.
-The shape was extracted from the 'WebDings' font (character 'Y'), but there are a lot of posible sources for fancy shapes that could be used for picture framing.
+The shape was extracted from the 'WebDings' font (character 'Y'), but there are a lot of possible sources for fancy shapes that could be used for picture framing.

 convert -size 120x140 -gravity center -font WebDings label:Y \